Rajkr76/Ganga-Bhumi-Club/README.md

 YOU CAN ALSO VIEW THE PRIVIEW OF MY WEBSITE ATTACHED AS THE SCREENSHOT ALONG WITH THE ABOVE CODE.

-currently, i don't have SSL certificate for my webiste so may be when you open the website it may show dangerous but trust me it don't have any dangerous entity inside this.you can go on details option and see my website.
+currently, i don't have SSL certificate for my webiste so may be when you open the website it may show dangerous in the chrome browser but trust me it don't have any dangerous entity inside this.you can go on details option and see my website.
 YOU CAN USE MY WEBSITE BY CLICKING ON THE LINK.
 Thank you!

 gangabhumiclub.42web.io